spacelab-ufsc/fsat2atv/README.md

 # Overview

-The GOLDS-UFSC Telemetry Viewer (GUTV) is a software to visualize and manage the telemetry data transmitted by the GOLDS-UFSC satellite.
+The FloripaSat-2A Telemetry Viewer (FSat2ATV) is a software to visualize and manage the telemetry data transmitted by the FloripaSat-2A satellite.

 Below, there is an image of the main window of the software: